 The University has joined the other Ivy League schools in an experimental project to increase applications from Southern Negroes and other students from disadvantaged areas."

 The "talent search program" was proposed last summer at a meeting of Ivy League financial officials, according to Fred L. Glimp '50, dean of admissions.
-Yale's John McCarthy, assistant director of admissions, has traveled into the South to qualified high school seniors and encourage them to apply to Ivy colleges.
-McCarthy also talked to tenth and eleventh graders about entrance requirements, and sought out citizens willing to recommend students and to advise them on applications procedure.
+Yale's John McCarthy, assistant director of admissions, has traveled into the South to

 The search for citizens in Southern towns who are willing to seek out intelligent students and help them prepare to apply to Ivy League colleges is one of the most important aspects of the program.
 McCarthy said that distinguished Negro citizens have served as contacts in the towns where he succeeded in establishing liaison--among them, a psychiatrist, several doctors, the chairman of the history department at a Negro college, and a man who sells office supplies to schools.